codejake/fortigate-tools/README.md

-# internet-filter-tools 🦹🏻
+# fortigate-tools 🦹🏻

-🖥️ Command-line tools that ease the day for administrators of Fortigate and LightSpeed Filter Internet filters.
+🖥️ Command-line tools that ease the day for administrators of Fortigate firewalls.
 I am slowly fixing up my private tools and adding them to this public repo.

 The Fortigate functionality is tested with FortiOS 7.2, which is the current [Fortinet recommended release](https://community.fortinet.com/t5/FortiGate/Technical-Tip-Recommended-Release-for-FortiOS/ta-p/227178), but it will probably work on older and